dbpedia/tablist-extractor/README.md

 ### Requirements

-* The extractor is written in Python 2.7.
+* The extractor is written in Python 3.6.
 All the requirements needed to run this project can be installed by executing the below line in the terminal.
-	`pip install -r requirements.txt`
+	`pip3 install -r requirements.txt`

-* For GUI, PyQt4 is needed which can be downloaded and installed from this **[link](https://riverbankcomputing.com/software/pyqt/download)**
+* For GUI, PyQt5 is needed which can be downloaded and installed from this **[link](https://www.riverbankcomputing.com/software/pyqt/download5)**

 ### How to run tablist-extractor